mivok/tabgrouper/README.md

 [![Available in the Chrome Web Store](images/webstore_badge.png)](https://chrome.google.com/webstore/detail/tab-grouper/cejjplkmdfnnlmphbhpbnfmkhkknnokg)

+Automatically manage your tab groups in chrome based on the websites you visit and rules you define.

-Tab grouper is a chrome extension that allows you to automatically group all tabs that match a given URL pattern.
-You create rules for each website saying which URL pattern to match, the name of the tab group, and optionally a color, and the extension will add matching websites to the appropriate tab groups as you browse to them.
+Tab grouper lets you create rules for each website saying which URL pattern to match, the name of the tab group, and optionally a color, and the extension will add matching websites to the appropriate tab groups as you browse to them.
 For example, you could have all jira tickets in a single group, all amazon pages in another, and all google search results in another.

 ## Creating rules